Apache HTTP Server Version 2.5

 code is obvious: the library code needs to be stored only once,

-in a system library like libc.so
+in a system library like libc.so, saving disk

 space for every program.